piaccho/cinema-web-app/frontend/TO-DO.md

 Minor fixes and features:
+- [ ] Split types into Model and Props
 - [x] Fix footer margin copyrights
 - [ ] Fixed Header taking space
 - [ ] Fix Footer to be sticky on bottom of parent element